-When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin.
+When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin. bat or crowdin.
 The PO files retrieved from Crowdin are automatically pasted in the folder translations, therefore the new translations are applied after the next Virtual Device restart.